Adopting An Old Dog

 By: Joseph

-If you're thinking of adopting this cocker spaniel I recommend you have lots of time to devote to her.
-The writer of this article is right, 10 hours is far too long to leave a dog on its own.
+If you're considering adopting this Cocker Spaniel, you should have lots of time to devote to her.
+The writer of this article is correct; 10 hours is far too long to leave a dog on its own.

-Leave her some toys, some water, and maybe a radio playing so she feels she's got company.
+Leave her some toys, water, and maybe a radio playing so she feels she has company.

 If you really need to be out all day, why not ask a neighbour to pop in and walk the dog or let her into the garden to pee, and play with her for a few minutes.